-This intelligence is active in any performance of a task, independent of the type of task.
-Spearman called this basic ability the general factor of intelligence, the g factor.
+This intelligence is active in the performance of any task, independent of the type of task.
+Spearman called this basic ability the general factor of intelligence—the g factor.
 In hierarchical terms, this g factor is placed above the s factors.

-- s factors determine: spatial, numerical, verbal, mechanical abilities for specific areas
+- s factors determine: spatial, numerical, verbal, and mechanical abilities for specific areas

 Multiple-factor theory of intelligence by Thurstone (1938)

 Thurstone opposed Spearman’s idea of a superordinate general intelligence factor.
-Instead, he developed a multiple-factor theory of intelligence which established seven primary factors.
+Instead, he developed a multiple-factor theory of intelligence that established 7 primary factors.
 These primary factors are all on the same level.

-In German-speaking countries, intelligence research was strongly influenced by Jäger’s descriptive model which can be divided into two modalities: operational abilities and content-related abilities.
-Like Spearman, he assumes a superior general factor g.
+In German-speaking countries, intelligence research was strongly influenced by Jäger’s descriptive model which can be divided into 2 modalities: operational abilities and content-related abilities.
+Like Spearman, Jäger assumed a superior general factor g.
 The Berlin Model of Intelligence Structure (BIS) is derived directly from Jäger’s model.